wiloon/blog/content/post/archive-2/2018-02-23-systemd-config-start-script.md

 chkconfig name off --> systemctl disablename.service ●Disables a service.

-chkconfig &#8211;list name --> systemctl statusname.service
+chkconfig -list name --> systemctl statusname.service

 system ctl is-enabled name.service

 ●Checks if a service is enabled.

-chkconfig &#8211;list --> systemctl list-unit-files –type service
+chkconfig -list --> systemctl list-unit-files –type service

 ●Lists all services and checks if they are enabled.